How do breakouts form?

 What we eat can also increase the amount of oil our skin produces particularly dairy and refined sugars.
 Individuals with diets high in sugar and dairy products are likely to have increased levels of a protein called IGF-1.
 Increased levels of IGF-1 protein are associated with increased activation of the androgenic receptor and excess oil production by the skin, giving us a link between diet, oil production and breakouts.
 On the other hand caffeinated drinks like coffee and many “energy drinks” as well as alcohol are very dehydrating to your system and can often result in inflammation.

 Stress also promotes inflammation by the release of pro-inflammatory cytokines.
-Inflammation combined with blocked pores, excess oil production and bacterial growth can lead to a follicle rupture and acne breakouts.
+Inflammation combined with blocked pores, excess oil production and bacterial growth can lead to a follicle rupture and breakouts.

 Lastly, environmental pollutants like cigarette smoke or car fumes produce free radicals which can promote inflammation and can cause the oil on your skin to oxidise.
-This oxidisation can create the perfect growing environment for acne causing bacteria.
+This oxidisation can create the perfect growing environment for breakouts causing bacteria.

 So there you have it, diet, stress, hormones and the environment all play a role in the formation of breakouts.